 Exercise provides many health benefits.
 It boosts your cardiovascular and respiratory health, strengthens muscles, improves immunity and burns calories.
 Regular physical activity is also known to promote regular bowel movements, which can prevent hemorrhoids and even help them heal.

-The main purpose of exercise in hemorrhoid prevention and management is to promote normal bowel movements, which in turn can prevent constipation and straining when you are trying to pass stool.
-In addition, exercise can strengthen muscles and improve blood flow, helping to deliver nutrients and oxygen to the affected area -- which can reduce inflammation and promote healing.
+The main purpose of exercise in hemorrhoid prevention and management is to promote normal bowel movements, which, in turn, can prevent constipation and straining when you are trying to pass stool.
+In addition, exercise can strengthen muscles and improve blood flow, helping to deliver nutrients and oxygen to the affected area — which can reduce inflammation and promote healing.

 If you currently suffer from hemorrhoids, avoid any activities that cause you to have more pain or discomfort.
 For instance, horseback riding, cycling or rowing may worsen discomfort by placing extra pressure on sensitive areas.
 In addition, heavy lifting or related activities may worsen hemorrhoids by increasing pressure in the abdominal or rectal areas.

-Sometimes hemorrhoids require procedures or surgery to cut off the blood supply, so be sure to follow-up with your doctor if you have continued pain or bleeding.
+Sometimes hemorrhoids require procedures or surgery to cut off the blood supply, so be sure to follow up with your doctor if you have continued pain or bleeding.
 Also, blood in the stool can be a sign of something more serious, including cancer, so don't ignore this symptom.
-If you have bloody or maroon stools, see a doctor right away.
+If you have bloody or maroon stool, see a doctor right away.